gilzamir18/AI4U/doc/unityremotegym.md

 	env_def['output_port'] = 8081
 	env.configure(env_def)

-When you performe `reset`, `env` sends a especial command named `restart` to your unity application and returns the first environment's state:
+When you perform `reset`, the environment implementation (`env`) sends an especial command named `restart` to your unity application and returns the first environment's state:

     initial_state = env.reset()